shabbyrobe/amiss/doc/mapper/custom.rst

 .. py:function:: exportRow($meta, $object)

     Creates a row that will be used to insert or update the database.
-Must return a 1-dimensional associative array (or instance of ArrayAccess).
+Must return a 1-dimensional associative array (or instance of `ArrayAccess <http://php.net/manual/en/class.arrayaccess.php>`_).

     :param meta:    ``Amiss\Meta`` defining the mapping
     :param object:  The object containing the values which will be used for the row